 March 30, 2023

-Maternity Benefit is subject to Income Tax in Ireland.
-Learn how Maternity Benefit is taxed, including the rate of taxation, and get answers to 4 FAQs.
+Maternity Benefit payments are subject to Income Tax in Ireland.
+Learn how your employees' Maternity Benefit is taxed, the applicable tax rate, rules, and more.

 Article written by